benshimonz/V1/README.md

 Another example:

-Consider a multivalued composite property '{names}', where each name has two sub-properties: 'first' and 'last' - both of type string.
+Consider a multivalued composite property '{names}', where each name has two sub-properties: (first : string, last : string).
 Now, suppose we are looking for a person with a name 'John Doe'.
 The following pattern won't do:

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q028-1.png)